 For: Beach lovers whose perfect vacation includes food, frolic, and fun … without necessarily straying far from the room.

 What to expect: Easy living.
 All-Inclusive resorts were among the first to embrace multigenerational travelers.
 Pick your destination and pay attention to your included options to make sure every member of your clan has something to look forward to.

 Where to try it: Club Med.
 Connecting rooms are standard and can be reserved at the time of booking; some locations (especially in the Caribbean) offer suites for additional living space.
-Everyone is catered to: Its “baby club” takes infants as young as 4 months, and older kids will find age-appropriate sports and creative activities.
+Everyone is catered to: Its “baby club” takes infants as young as four months, and older kids will find age-appropriate sports and creative activities.
 Adult lessons like tennis, archery, and trapeze run on parallel tracks to kids’, so once activities are over, you can all get back together to enjoy quality time together.

 For: The family who dreams of hike-filled days and star-filled nights.

 What to expect: Head to a national park with the extended family for stunning vistas, starlit nights, and days filled with hiking and biking.
 The parks offer plenty of activities (ranger-led and independent; at a cost and free) which means options abound for family time, both together and apart.
 Send grandma off to learn about the local wildlife with her mini-me, while granddad teaches your daughter how to skip stones.
 Memories are easy to make here.
-Older bones may be less keen on tent camping experience.
+Older bones may be less keen on the tent camping experience.
 Consider pop up trailers, RVs, or cabin rentals to keep everyone in your multigenerational group comfortable.

 Where to try it: Any of the National Parks will be worth exploring, but if you’ve got the time, plan an epic road trip to Utah’s Mighty Five.
 Also, consider buying an annual pass for the National Park System.
 An $80 annual fee covers access to all parks that charge ‘per vehicle’, which greatly reduces the cost of entrance fees throughout the year if you visit multiple parks in the year.